microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

 Stage|Description
 -|-
-Packaging|Packages the scripts to be used by the other two stages Staging|Deploy the KQL scripts to the staging database Production|Deploy the KQL scripts to the production database
+Packaging|Packages scripts used by the other two stages Staging|Deploy the KQL scripts to the staging database Production|Deploy the KQL scripts to the production database